 Humane jobs are jobs that benefit both people and animals.

-Some jobs are lousy for people and even worse for animals.
-There are compelling ethical and environmental reasons to move the workforce away from damaging patterns and towards more sustainable and positive practices and employment sectors.
+There are compelling ethical and environmental reasons to move away from damaging patterns, and towards more sustainable and positive practices and employment sectors that cultivate human and animal wellbeing.
 This involves the improvement of certain existing areas of work, as well as the creation of new humane jobs.